netkachevhum/digital/_projects/writing.md

 A survey on libertariean and anarchist critiques of school education (Freiere, Illich, Rancière), as well as the existing anarchist alternatives to it (Ferrer's _Escuela Moderna_, _Escuela Libre Paideia_).

-**home delivery War, lake of fire, and one clothing for all. how contemporary artists conceptualize militarism**
+**home delivery war, lake of fire, and one clothing for all. how contemporary artists conceptualize militarism**
 \
 2022\
 _published on knife.media_\
 [full text in Russian](https://knife.media/art-and-war/)

 This text was written as an initial response to the Russian invasion of Ukraine.
-My goal was to discuss the existing artisting strategies to represent and, unltimately, dismantle and delegitimize war altogether --- from Thomas Hirschhorn and Krzysztof Wodiczko to Harun Farocki and Valid Raad.
+My goal was to discuss the existing artistic strategies to represent and, unltimately, dismantle and delegitimize war altogether --- from Thomas Hirschhorn and Krzysztof Wodiczko to Harun Farocki and Valid Raad.

 **what is bureaucratic language, and how to unlearn it**
 \